TheCoolestLaura-Diaz/TheCoolestLaura-Diaz/README.md

-# I appreciate everyone reading this right now.

-Welcome to my data corner 👋
+# Hi there!
+Take a well appreciated gander at my work.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics.
-Whether you are a a potential employer or a wanderer of data analysis, I hope you'll find something interesting.
+This is my repository to showcase skills, share projects and track my progress in data exploration.
+Whether you are a a potential employer or a wanderer of data analytics, I hope you'll find something interesting.